-- Older Person’s Advocacy Network (OPAN) – ADA Australia is a proud member of OPAN, a network of organisations dedicated to improving the lives of older Australians.
-OPAN provides advocacy support across Australia in the areas of Aged and Community Care.
-For more information, visit http://www.opan.com.au/
+- Older Persons Advocacy Network (OPAN) – ADA Australia is a proud member of OPAN, a network of organisations dedicated to improving the lives of older Australians providing advocacy support across Australia in the areas of Aged and Community Care.
+ADA Australia is the Queensland service delivery organisation for OPAN.
+For more information go to http://www.opan.com.au/

 - National Aged Care Alliance (NACA)

 - Mental Health Service Provider Working Group (MHSPWG)